Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Conclusion

 \section{Conclusion}

-We studied the loss landscape of two-layer ReLU networks in the mildly overparameterized regime by identifying a large fraction of parameter space in which the loss function is well behaved.
-We showed that most activation regions have no bad differentiable local minima by using random matrix theory and combinatorial techniques to determine that these regions have a full rank Jacobian.
-For the one-dimensional input case, we further proved that most regions contain a high-dimensional set of global minimizers.
-Taking a qualitative perspective to count regions with beneficial properties allowed us to make rigorous the idea that most of the loss landscape is favorable to optimization.
-This combinatorial approach allowed us to prove results independent of the specific choice of initialization of parameters, or on the distribution of the dataset.

-There are a few directions our theoretical results do not directly address.
-The fact that most regions of the optimization landscape are favorable suggests that randomly initialized gradient descent will land in a favorable region and avoid bad local minima on the interior of regions, but this needs to be made precise.
-We obtain our strongest results for the one-dimensional input case, where we have a concrete grasp of the possible activation patterns; the case $1 < d_1 < n$ remains open.
-Our choice of architecture is also limited to two-layer networks with frozen output weights.
-We leave these questions to future work, and hope that our contributions inspire further exploration to address them.
+In this work we studied the loss landscape of both shallow and deep ReLU networks.
+The key takeaway is that mildly overparameterization in terms of network width suffices to ensure the loss landscape is favorable in the sense that bad local minima exist in only a small fraction of parameter space.
+In particular, using random matrix theory and combinatorial techniques we showed that most activation regions have no bad differentiable local minima by determining which regions have a full rank Jacobian.
+For univariate data we further proved that most regions contain a high-dimensional set of global minimizers and also showed illustrated that the same takeaway is true when also considering potential bad non-differentiable local minima on the boundaries between regions.
+Finally the combinatorial approach we adopted allowed us to prove results independent of the specific choice of initialization of parameters, or on the distribution of the dataset.
+There are a number of directions for improvement.
+Notably we obtain our strongest results for shallow one-dimensional input case, where we have a concrete grasp of the possible activation patterns; the case $1 < d_1 < n$ remains open.
+We leave strengthening our results concerning deep networks and high dimensional data to future work, and hope that our contributions inspire further exploration to address them.

 \paragraph{Reproducibility statement} The computer implementation of the scripts needed to reproduce our experiments can be found at \url{https://anonymous.4open.science/r/loss-landscape-4271}.